-Interest expense consists of interest incurred on the 5% related parties' promissory notes from October 2005 to June 2008, the 8% related parties' promissory notes from July 2008 to December 2010, the 10% Paramount Credit Partners notes from January 2009 to June 2010, the 8% senior convertible notes from December 2007 to December 2008, the 10% senior convertible notes from December 2008 to December 2010, the 8% 2010 senior convertible notes from February 2010 to December 2010, our letter of credit borrowings and interest due on our license fee payments.
+Interest expense consists of interest incurred on the 5% related parties' promissory notes from October 2005 to June 2008, the 8% related parties' promissory notes from July 2008 to December 2010, the 10% Paramount Credit Partners notes from January 2009 to June 2010, the 8% senior convertible notes from December 2007 to December 2008, the 10% senior convertible notes from December 2010 to December 2010, our letter of credit borrowings and interest due on our license fee payments.
 Additionally, interest expense includes the beneficial conversion feature of conventional convertible debt that was converted below market value as well as amortization of debt discount and deferred financing costs, as well as the debt discount for warrants issued in connection with debt financings.